General Rider Rules

 - If the pick-up address is located inside a gated community or requires special access, it is the rider’s responsibility to arrange entry for the TAPS vehicle.
 If a vehicle is unable to enter the pick-up area and the rider fails to meet the vehicle, the rider will be documented as a “No-Show” for the trip

-A demonstrated pattern of no-shows (as defined above) is seriously disruptive to TAPS service.
+A demonstrated pattern of No-Shows & Late Cancels (as defined above) is seriously disruptive to TAPS service.
 Three or more no-shows in any 30-day period will prompt a review.
 Based on the findings of the review, the following steps will be followed:

 - First suspension occurrence will result in a 7 day suspension penalty.